bchachaj/DeNote/README.md

  * Users can create, view, edit, and delete notes
  * Notes can be organized into collections (notebooks)
  * Rich text editing enabled for a better note taking experience
+ * Autosave to ensure changes are saved regularly

 ![AUTH](./docs/images/auth-screen.png)

 ### UI / UX

 The project was designed around Evernote's existing hierarchy of components, however the implementation was completely original.
 No styling libraries were involved either, all visible elements (besides perhaps ReactModal) were styled by hand.